LawRon/Lab2-Repository/README.md

 SOFTWARE.
 ------------------------------------------------------------------------------

 The reason why I chose this license in particular is because I don't want to put restrictions of any kind upon it.
 The program I am working on merely tweaks the window explorer panel to display folder size, and I do not desire any form of compensation for it.
 Putting it under any restrictions would be pointless due to the simplistic nature of the project.
 I want it to be completely free to everyone to use, contribute to, and distribute as they see fit.
+Basically nothing matters to me other than I can get this thing to work, and that people can use it.